bergben/ng2-pica/README.md

 # ng2-pica
 Angular 2 and beyond wrapper for <a href="https://github.com/nodeca/pica">pica</a> to resize images.

-Uses a fork from <a href="https://github.com/nodeca/pica">pica</a> (<a href="https://github.com/bergben/pica">bergben/pica</a>) which has WebGL and node.js support removed to be compatible with TS and Angular 2.

 ## Install
 ```bash
 $ npm install ng2-pica --save